Cobaltians-Plugins/AssetCache/README.md

 Deletes a local file that was previously downloaded

-Use the `cobalt.assetCache.delete` shortcut like this
+Use the `cobalt.assetCache.delete` method like this

     cobalt.assetCache.delete({
         url: 'https://server.com/path/file.ext'